Isralh/Smart_Lister/README.md

 ### `npm start`

-Next you will need to run the back end development server on your local machine, you will need to first install all the required npm packages for the backend node js express server.
+Next you will need to run the back end development server on your local machine, you will need to first install all the required npm packages for the backend express server.

 ### `cd server`

 ### `npm install`

-After installing all the required backend packages, you can start the backend server on port :3001.
+After installing all the required backend packages, you can start the express server on port :3001.

 ### `npm run server`